-This report details the nature and amount of remuneration for each director and key management personnel of the Company.
+This report details the nature and amount of remuneration for each director and key management personnel, including their personally-related entities, of the Company.

-- Remuneration Policy
+Remuneration Policy

 The Board of directors is responsible for determining and reviewing compensation arrangements for the directors and the executive team.
 The Board assesses the appropriateness of the nature and amount of remuneration of such officers on a periodic basis by reference to relevant employment conditions, with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality Board and executive team.